 TO BUY TICKETS:

-Please mail a cheque or money order in Canadian or US funds, along with a self addressed stamped envelope,[S.A.S.E] for the amount of tickets you would like to purchase at $5.00 each.
+Please mail a cheque or money order in Canadian or US funds, along with a self addressed stamped envelope,[S.A.S.E] for the amount of tickets you would like to purchase and they will be promptly mailed out to you.

 A DESCRIPTION FROM LAST YEAR'S RAFFLE